MarcoEnea/pblm/supplementary material/README.txt

 *********************************************************************************
 This file describes the supplementary material accompanying the code of the paper:

-"A penalized approach for the bivariate ordered logistic model with applications to social and medical data."
+Enea, M., Lovison, G. 2018.
+A penalized approach for the bivariate ordered logistic model with applications to social and medical data.
+Statistical Modelling, DOI: 10.1177/1471082X18782063.

-by Marco Enea and Gianfranco Lovison

-submitted to Statistical Modelling.
 **********************************************************************************